modevar/modevar.github.io/_pages/submission.md

 3. Abstract or Short Descriptions (ca. 250 words)
 ```

-If you have any further questions regarding the submission, please do not hesitate to send us an email.
+If you have any further questions regarding the submission, please do not hesitate to email us.